By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 The pièce de résistance arrived in 2014 when the Modern Marvel: Ratatouille: L’Aventure Totalement Toquée de Rémy at last began to shift the park from its dated “Studio” aesthetic to something more fitting for a Disney Park by way of a lovingly-crafted Parisian mini-land with no soundstages in sight.

 In February 2018, Disney CEO Bob Iger and French President Emmanuel Macron jointly revealed a €2 billion reimagining for the languishing second gate.
-The multi-phase expansion will expand the park’s footprint drastically.
-In 2022, the first phase – a modified version of Disneyland’s Avengers Campus – made its debut, retrofitting the existing Rock ‘n’ Roller Coaster into an Iron Man ride and adding a copy of California’s web-slinging Spider-Man ride (a net +1 to the park’s ride count).
+The multi-phase expansion would expand the park’s footprint drastically, creating a new central lagoon with a handful of mini-lands sprinkled around it…

 Image: Disney